geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 This graph looks great.
 This is much more readable to me than what was there before.
 I mean, I like being able to just zoom in on the thing, too.
 I probably spent like 10,000 hours in IDA, and I'm like, oh, I'm going to do this.
 Probably even more.
 It feels cool.
 Some other things that you could add, but things that we want to start basically, I don't know if you saw, I have a PR from a while ago building a Python DSL for the RDNA pre-assembly language.
 So you're just using, how are you generating this right now, the graph?

 ##### **Geohot** [[00:17:08](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1028)]
-I'm just parsing the assembly using LVM.
+I'm just parsing the assembly using LLVM.
 You're parsing the assembly, the text assembly, or?
 The text assembly, yeah.
 Yeah, I mean, what we want is like, yeah, go ahead.

 ##### **Geohot** [[00:17:27](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1047)]
 Yeah, how are you finding like where the block ends and stuff?
 Like, how are you finding the jump destination?